SHORT-TERM BORROWINGS AND LONG-TERM DEBT

 |Short-term Borrowings and Long-term Debt||SHORT-TERM BORROWINGS AND LONG-TERM DEBT

 On May 17, 2019, the Company entered into a $1.55 billion senior secured credit facility under which it incurred $1.05 billion of indebtedness, the proceeds of which were used primarily to finance a cash transfer to VF in connection with the Separation.
-At inception, this facility consisted of a five-year $750.0 million term loan A facility (“Term Loan A”), a seven-year $300.0 million term loan B facility (“Term Loan B”) and a five-year $500.0 million revolving credit facility (the “Revolving Credit Facility”) (collectively, the “Credit Facilities”) with the lenders and agents party thereto.
+This facility consists of a five-year $750.0 million term loan A facility (“Term Loan A”), a seven-year $300.0 million term loan B facility (“Term Loan B”) and a five-year $500.0 million revolving credit facility (the “Revolving Credit Facility”) (collectively, the “Credit Facilities”) with the lenders and agents party thereto.

-The Credit Facilities contain certain affirmative and negative covenants customary for financings of this type, including maintenance of ratios for consolidated earnings before interest, taxes, depreciation and amortization to both consolidated debt and interest expense.
+The Credit Facilities contain certain affirmative and negative covenants customary for financings of this type, including maintenance of a consolidated earnings before interest, taxes, depreciation and amortization to consolidated debt and interest ratios.
 If the Company fails to comply with any covenants, the lenders may terminate their obligation to make advances and declare any outstanding obligations to be immediately due and payable.
-As of December 2019, the Company was in compliance with all covenants.
+As of September 2019, the Company was in compliance with all covenants.

 Borrowings under the Revolving Credit Facility are priced at a credit spread of 175 basis points over the appropriate LIBOR benchmark for each currency, or 75 basis points over the base rate for each currency, at the Company's election.
 The Company is also required to pay a facility fee to the lenders, currently equal to 30 basis points of the undrawn amount of the facility.
 The credit spread and facility fee are subject to adjustments based on the Company's credit ratings.

-At December 2019 and 2018, the Company had $47.8 million and $35.9 million, respectively, of international lines of credit with various banks, which are uncommitted and may be terminated at any time by either the Company or the banks.
-Total outstanding balances under these arrangements were $1.1 million and $3.2 million at December 2019 and 2018, respectively, all of which were letters of credit and non-interest bearing to the Company.
+The Company has $47.5 million of international lines of credit with various banks, which are uncommitted and may be terminated at any time by either the Company or the banks.
+Total outstanding balances under these arrangements were $6.0 million, $3.2 million and $5.6 million at September 2019, December 2018 and September 2018, respectively.

 The interest rate per annum applicable to Term Loan A is either 75 basis points over the base rate or 175 basis points over the applicable LIBOR benchmark, at the Company's election.

-Term Loan A had an outstanding principal amount of $700.0 million at December 2019 and is recorded net of unamortized debt issuance costs.
-During 2019, interest expense on this facility was recorded at an effective annual interest rate of 3.7%, including the amortization of debt issuance costs and the impact of the Company’s interest rate swap agreements.
+Term Loan A had an outstanding principal amount of $700.0 million at September 2019 and is recorded net of unamortized debt issuance costs.
+Interest expense on this facility is recorded at an effective annual interest rate of 4.1%, including the amortization of debt issuance costs and the impact of the Company’s interest rate swap agreements.

-Term Loan B had an outstanding principal amount of $223.0 million at December 2019 and is recorded net of unamortized original issue discount and debt issuance costs.
-During 2019, interest expense on this facility was recorded at an effective annual interest rate of 6.4%, including the amortization of original issue discount, debt issuance costs and the impact of the Company’s interest rate swap agreements.
+Term Loan B had an outstanding principal amount of $300.0 million at September 2019 and is recorded net of unamortized original issue discount and debt issuance costs.
+Interest expense on this facility is recorded at an effective annual interest rate of 6.8%, including the amortization of original issue discount, debt issuance costs and the impact of the Company’s interest rate swap agreements.